What you can do

 Why we built it

 Running deliveries at scale means living in dashboards: clicking between screens to find one order, exporting data to answer a simple question, and repeating the same manual checks every day.
 The information is all there — it’s just slow to get to, and slower to turn into a decision.
 Nash Agent is our answer: one conversational entry point for operational intelligence and action.
 Ask the way you’d ask a sharp teammate, and get back not just what is happening but why it matters and what to do about it.
-The strategy is deliberately open-ended — ask for anything.
-When Nash can do the work, it does; when it can’t yet, that miss tells us exactly what to build next.Explore the docs
+Ask for anything.
+When Nash can do the work, it does; when it can’t, it says so plainly.Explore the docs

 Custom agents